redhat-france-sa/openshift-by-example-operators/README.md

 ## The fruits-catalog application

-The operators we have developed here
+The operators we have developed here are made to deploy the `fruits-catalog` application we usually use.
+This application is made of 2 components:
+* A WebApp component made using [Quarkus](https://quarkus.io).
+You can find the code within the [`fruits-catalog/`](./fruits-catalog) folder,
+* A MongoDB database.

+The container image for the WebApp part of the application was made available as `quay.io/lbroudoux/fruits-catalog:latest`.

 ## Pre-requisites